Travelling Abroad with Green Card in 2025 | Complete Guide

 Lack of Required Documents

-In order to ensure that you avoid complications when coming and going from the U.S., you need to make sure you have the right documents on you as you leave so that you are not kept from re-entering the country after your trip abroad.
+In order to avoid complications when entering and leaving the U.S., you need to make sure you have the right documents on you.
+This includes, as you leave, so that you are not kept from re-entering the country after your trip abroad.
 Here are some of the main documents you should have, but to know exactly what to bring for your case should be determined by your immigration attorney.

 • Your unexpired passport with your U.S green card in it